drscotthawley/FaceOSC-iOS/README.md

 Host and port for output is given in bin/data/settings.xml.
 Currently set to 10.0.1.5 (my laptop on my home network), and port 6448 (Wekinator default), respectively.

+**TODO:** It's still "not pretty".
+There's an unused white area at the bottom of the screen, the face mesh is drawn in a disjointed way (??), and there are no user-editiable options of any kind while the app is running.
+'Someone' could add a dialog box to at least allow the hostname to be changed on the fly.